umn-impish/umn-detector-code/docs/usage-guide.md

     a new a new bin map is sent to the SiPM-3000.
 The bin map is generated based off of configuration files in the Python package--
     see `umn-detector-code/python/umndet/common/constants.py`.
-During data analysis, the ADC bin map is undone to map the 123 IMPRESS histoghttps://linux.die.net/man/1/scpram
+During data analysis, the ADC bin map is undone to map the 123 IMPRESS histogram
     bins back to the original 4096 Bridgeport ADC bins.

 `first_boot.bash` also sets the number of bins used by the X-123,